Probabilistic quantum algorithm for Lyapunov equations and matrix inversion: Results

 Our algorithm can produce a normalized approximate solution as its expected state of the stopped process.
-To see this consider the CP map $\mathcal{E}(\cdot)= A \cdot A^\dagger$, probabilities $r_k = \frac{1}{T+1-k}$, and initial state $\rho_0 = B$.
-We assume that we have a state preparation circuit for $B$.
-The map $\mathcal{E}$ is implemented by block-encoding its Kraus operator $A$.
+To see this consider the CP map $\mathcal{E}(\cdot)= A \,\cdot \, A^\dagger$, probabilities $r_k = \frac{1}{T+1-k}$, and initial state $\rho_0 = B$.
+We assume that we have a state-preparation circuit for $B$.
+The map $\mathcal{E}$ is implemented by block encoding its Kraus operator $A$.
 Inserting these parameters into Eq.~\eqref{eq:expected_rho} shows that our algorithm produces the expected output state

 Next we need to bound the approximation error from finite $T$.
 This allows us to choose $T$ such that the error becomes arbitrarily small as summarized by the following theorem. \begin{theorem}[Solution of discrete-time Lyapunov equation] Let $A, B \in \mathbb{C}^{2^n\times 2^n}$ with $\opnorm{A} < 1$, $[A, A^\dagger]=0$, $B \succeq 0$, $\tr(B)=1$, and $0 < \epsilon < 1$.
 If $\opnorm{A}\neq 0$, set